 NCQA Awards Neighborhood Health Plan "Excellent" Accredited Status

-BOSTON, August 8, 2011 - Neighborhood Health Plan (NHP) announced today that it earned an accreditation status of "Excellent" for the second time for both its Medicaid and Commercial products from the National Committee for Quality Assurance (NCQA), an independent, nonprofit organization that assesses and reports on the quality of the nation's health plans.
-NHP's health plan Accreditation is based on a voluntary review of how a health plan ensures that its members are receiving high-quality care.
+Boston, MA -- July, 22, 2008 -- Neighborhood Health Plan (NHP) announced today that it has been awarded an Accredited status of "Excellent" for three years for both its Medicaid and Commercial products from the National Committee for Quality Assurance (NCQA), an independent, nonprofit organization that assesses and reports on the quality of the nation's managed care plans.
+NHP's MCO Accreditation is based on a voluntary review of how a health plan ensures that its members are receiving high-quality care.

-The NCQA Accreditation survey process includes on- and off-site evaluations of more than 50 standards and selected HEDIS performance measures conducted by a team of physicians and managed care experts.
-A committee of physicians analyzes the team's findings and assigns an Accreditation level based on the performance level of the plan being evaluated to NCQA's standards.
+The NCQA Accreditation survey process includes on- and off-site evaluations of over 60 standards and selected HEDIS performance measures conducted by a team of physicians and managed care experts.
+A committee of physicians analyzes the team's finding and assigns an Accreditation level based on the performance level of the plan being evaluated to NCQA's standards.

 Neighborhood Health Plan (NHP) provides health care programs and related services to individuals receiving benefits under Medicaid, through small business employer groups, and through Massachusetts' ground-breaking health care reform.
 Founded in 1986 by the Massachusetts League of Community Health Centers and the Greater Boston Forum for Health Action, NHP serves over 185,000 members statewide and has been recognized as a national leader in care for medically complex and severely disabled populations.